 Administrative Information Management

-The Administrative Information Management (AIM) program provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
-The program is designed to satisfy the growing demand for creative and innovative employees who can solve problems utilizing software and increase productivity.
-Graduates have a firm understanding of information management and the role of technology in an office environment.
-This program includes courses in emerging technologies, communication and presentations skills, business studies, office administration, meetings and events, project management, and integrated business applications.
-The program also gives students advanced skills in word processing, database, spreadsheets and presentation software.
+The Administrative Information Management (AIM) diploma is a two-year program that provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
+This program is designed to meet the growing demand for creative and innovative employees who can solve problems, create efficiencies, and increase productivity using business software applications.
+This program provides students with advanced to expert skills in word processing, database applications, spreadsheets, and presentation software.
+Through practical experience students gain a firm understanding of the role and importance of technology in an office environment.
+This program also includes courses in collaboration technologies and tools, communication and presentation skills, organizational behaviour, office administration, meetings and events, project management software, and integrated business applications.
+The diploma includes a four-week unpaid practicum placement in an office environment to give students real industry experience.

-Graduates will be very well-prepared to take on challenging roles such as administrative coordinator, administrative services manager, business support professional, office computer specialist, office administrator, project administrative support, reports administrator, executive assistant, and more.
-AIM graduates are in high-demand in a variety of industries including oil and gas, government, and more.
-Please see the graduate employment survey for more information.
+Graduates are well-prepared to put their business technology and organizational skills to use in roles such as administrative coordinator, administrative services manager, business support professional, office computer specialist, office administrator, project administrative support, reports administrator, executive assistant and many more.

 To achieve success in this program, students should: